Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Experiments

 \subsection{Experimental Setting}

 We adopt the training procedure specified by \citet{dwivedi2020benchmarkgnns}.
 In particular, the learning rate is initialized as $10^{-3}$ and decays with a factor of $0.5$ if the performance on the validation set stagnates for $10$ epochs.
-The training stops once the learning rate falls below $10^{-6}$. \citet{dwivedi2020benchmarkgnns} also specify that networks need to stay within parameter budgets of either 100K or 500K parameters.
+The training stops once the learning rate falls below $10^{-6}$. \citet{dwivedi2020benchmarkgnns} also specify that networks need to stay within parameter budgets of either 100k or 500k parameters.
 This ensures a fairer comparison between different methods.
-For \textsc{ZINC}, we use the larger budget of 500K parameters.
-For MNIST, CIFAR10 and CSL we build \crawl{} models with the smaller budget of 100K since more baseline results are available in the literature.
-The OGB Project does not specify a standardized training procedure or parameter budgets.
+For MNIST, CIFAR10, and CSL we train \crawl{} models with the smaller budget of 100k since more baseline results are available in the literature.
+The OGB Project \citep{hu2020ogb} does not specify a standardized training procedure or parameter budgets.
 For MOLPCBA, we train for 60 epochs and decay the learning rate once with a factor of $0.1$ after epoch 50.
+On the long-range datasets PASCALVOC-SP, PEPTIDES-FUNC, and PEPTIDES-STRUCT we use the 500k parameter budget and found it helpful to switch to a cosine annealing schedule for the learning rate.
+For all datasets we use a walk length of $\ell=50$ during training.
+For evaluation we increase this number to $\ell=150$, except for MOLPCBA where we use $\ell=100$ for efficiency.
+The window size $s$ was chosen to be 8 for all but the long-range datasets where we increased it to 16 to capture further dependencies.

-During training, we always set the walk length to $\ell=50$.
-For evaluation, we use walks of length $\ell=150$, except for MOLPCBA where we use $\ell=100$ for efficiency.
 All hyperparameters and the exact number of trainable parameters are listed in the appendix.
-There, we also specify the sets of hyperparameters we searched for each dataset.
+We observed that our default setting of $\ell=50$ and $s=8$ to be a robust initial setting across all datasets.
+When we observed overfitting, decreasing the number of walks turned out to be a simple and effective measure to improve performance.
+In molecular datasets a window size of at least 6 is required to detect aromatic rings and in our ablation study in Section \ref{sec:ablationStudy} we observe a clear performance drop on the molecular dataset ZINC when reducing $s$ below 6.\mrrand{talked more about hyperparameters}